avantrec/soco-cli/README.md

 Similarly, the `if_playing` modifier will execute the action that follows it only if the speaker is currently playing.

-The `if_coordinator` modifier will execute the action that follows it only if the target speaker is a coordinator.
-Note that many actions are automatically redirected to the coordinator speaker.
+The `if_coordinator` modifier will execute the action that follows only if the target speaker is a coordinator.
+The `if_not_coordinator` modifier will execute the action that follows only if the target speaker is not a coordinator.
+Note that many actions are automatically redirected to the coordinator speaker, so this modifier may not be required, depending on your use case.

 The `if_queue` modifier will execute the action that follows it only if the speaker's queue has one or more items in it.
 Similarly, the `if_no_queue` modifier will execute the following action only if the speaker's queue is empty.